cucerdariancatalin/SimplePrograms/README.md

 (See more in [Wikipedia](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program))

 [Here](HelloWorld.java) you can see an example of this program in Java and [here](HelloWorld.kt) in Kotlin.

+### NumberBaseConverter

+We’re all quite used to our good old decimal system of numerals.
+But let’s not forget that there are other ways to count!
+Whether we need to convert numbers from one system to another just for fun or to store large data more efficiently, a converter proves helpful.
+In this project, you will create your own tool that will help you convert numbers from one system to another.

+To convert a fractional number from one base to another, you need to split the number into two parts: integer and fractional.
+Convert each part from their base to decimal independently and then convert them (once again, separately) to the target base.
+Finally, combine both parts and get the final result!

+The most challenging part will probably be converting the decimal fractional part to the target base.
+Don't worry,
+though: since you already know how to convert fractions from decimal to binary, it should not be a problem for you!
+Converting fractions from decimal to any base is practically the same: just use the proper denominator, which is the target base, instead of 2.

+This task is on [JetBrains Academy](https://hyperskill.org/projects/181).

+[Here](NumberBaseConverter.java) you can see the implementation of this program in Java.

 ### OrderedSequence